I am greatly honoured to have been awarded an MBE in the 2010 New Years Honours List and to have had it presented to me by the Queen.

 I am very fit, 75 years young and who found an unexploded bomb when 11 years old and lost both legs and my left hand.

-I lead a very active and interesting life with a wonderful family - Marilyn to whom I have been married for over 50 years - daughters Natalie and Suzanne, grandsons Michael Harry and Jack plus my lovely granddaughter Grace Lily.
+I lead a very active and interesting life with a wonderful family - Marilyn to whom I have been married for over 50 years - daughters Suzanne and Natalie, grandsons Michael Harry and Jack plus my lovely granddaughter Grace Lily.

 I am proud to be the only disabled driver worldwide to have qualified for both an International Race and an International Rally Licence.
 I have competed in over 600 motorsport events, including 125 races plus British and World Championship rallies.